Ambulance

-An ambulance is a medically equipped vehicle which transports patients to treatment facilities, such as hospitals.
+An ambulance is a medically equipped vehicle used to transport patients to treatment facilities, such as hospitals.
 Typically, out-of-hospital medical care is provided to the patient during the transport.

-Ambulances are used to respond to medical emergencies by emergency medical services (EMS).
-For this purpose, they are generally equipped with flashing warning lights and sirens.
-They can rapidly transport paramedics and other first responders to the scene, carry equipment for administering emergency care and transport patients to hospital or other definitive care.
-Most ambulances use a design based on vans or pickup trucks.
-Others take the form of motorcycles, buses, limousines, aircraft and boats.
+Ambulances are used to respond to medical emergencies by emergency medical services (EMS), and can rapidly transport paramedics and other first responders, carry equipment for administering emergency care, and transport patients to hospital or other definitive care.
+Most ambulances use a design based on vans or pickup trucks, though others take the form of motorcycles, buses, hearses, aircraft and boats.

+Ambulances are generally considered emergency vehicles authorized to be equipped with emergency lights and sirens.
 Generally, vehicles count as an ambulance if they can transport patients.
 However, it varies by jurisdiction as to whether a non-emergency patient transport vehicle (also called an ambulette) is counted as an ambulance.
 These vehicles are not usually (although there are exceptions) equipped with life-support equipment, and are usually crewed by staff with fewer qualifications than the crew of emergency ambulances.
-Conversely, EMS agencies may also have emergency response vehicles that cannot transport patients.
-These are known by names such as nontransporting EMS vehicles, fly-cars or response vehicles.
+Conversely, EMS agencies may also have nontransporting EMS vehicles that cannot transport patients.